 An effective pricing strategy is essential to help a business maintain competitive pricing, such that it may set and offer prices that are in line with competition.

-A business can set a price to maximise profitability on each unit sold or on the overall market share.
+A business can pick from a variety of pricing strategies based upon a variety of different factors.
+A business can set a price to maximize profitability on each unit sold or on the overall market share.
 It can set a price to stop competitors from entering the market, or to increase its market share, or simply to stay in the market.

-Pricing is one of the most important components when it comes to creating marketing strategies.
+In fact, pricing is one of the most important components when it comes to creating marketing strategies.
 The price is one of the first things that a consumer notices about a product and is one of the deciding factors when it comes to their decision to buy it or not.

-Some of the factors that companies take into account are costs, competition, and price sensitivity.
-In order to ensure profitable sustenance of the business, managers have to set the price such that it covers the production cost, company overheads costs, and also offers suitable profits.
+Some of the factors that companies consider when setting prices are costs, competition, and price sensitivity.
+In order to ensure sustained profitability, firms have to set a price that: covers the production cost, contributes to company overheads costs, and delivers suitable profits.

 1. If you’re planning to set the price above the price of your competitor, then you’d need to bring in new features and improvements in your product that would justify the increased price.

 2. Pricing below your competitor’s price depends on your resources.
 If you can increase the volume without affecting the production cost to a great extent, then this might be a good strategy for you.
 However, there’s the risk of diminishing profit margin and you might not be able to recover your sunk cost and even face bankruptcy.

-3. When you set a price equivalent to your competitor, then the differentiating factors cease to exist.
+3. When you set a price equivalent to your competitor’s, then the differentiating factors cease to exist.
 The focus shifts to the product itself, and if you can offer more (and better) features at the same time, it’s a win-win for you, and your competitors will fall behind.